museum-of-vertebrate-zoology/wp-arctos-theme/README.md

 ### CoffeeScript

 The scripts for this project are written in [CoffeeScript](http://coffeescript.org/).
-These, rather than the compiled output Javascript, should be edited if the scripts need editing.
+The files in [the `coffee/` directory](coffee/), rather than the compiled output Javascript, should be edited if the scripts need editing.

 ### LESS

 The styles are compiled from the [LESS source](http://lesscss.org/features/#features-overview-feature) .
 The `.less` files in [the `less/` directory](less/) should be modified, rather than the `arctosdb.org/style.css` file directly.

-## Homepage Carousel
+### Homepage Carousel

-Edit the file `homepage-carousel-data.json` in the template directory to update the carousel.
+Edit [the file `homepage-carousel-data.json` in the template directory](arctosdb.org/homepage-carousel-data.json) to update the carousel.
 The code will take care of the rest!

 ## Shortcut Classes